jtroo/resource-aggregator/README.md

 # Rocket Resource Aggregator

-This project is a simple data aggregator for resources on a LAN.
+This project is a basic data aggregator for resources on a LAN.

 The LAN wording is important because there are no security considerations done for the code.